We Need to Get Serious about the Next Economic Downturn. Here’s Why (and How)

 This was in November of 2008.
 I was in my first year of work after graduating college.

-It was a Friday afternoon when the meeting request went out to about 50% or 60% of my department.
+It was a Friday afternoon when the meeting request went out to about 60% of my department.
 As meeting invitees made way to the glass fishbowl at the end of the floor, I noticed what my mentor picked up on from the beginning: The top performing and most tenured employees remained seated.